HawAPI/docs/Guides/Rate-Limiting.md

 !!!info Info
 The **HawAPI** is Open Source. \
-If, for some reason, you need more/unlimited requests, i encourage you to do host you own server.
+If, for some reason, you need more/unlimited requests, i encourage you to host you own server/api.

 Check our [Github](https://github.com/HawAPI) page.
 !!!